kylemclean/slate/docs/concepts/07-editor.md

 - Nothing.
 If the styles that Slate sets don't interfere with your custom styles, then everything should work properly.
 - Loosen the CSP for `style-src-elem`.
 Setting it to `unsafe-inline` will resolve this issue, but will weaken security.
 - Provide a nonce on the page for Slate to with its `<style>` elements.
-If you are server-side rendering your pages, inject a `<meta name="csp-nonce" content="NONCE">` tag into the `<head>` of pages that an editor appears on, replacing `NONCE` with a random base64 string.
+Generate a random base64 string to use as a non tag into the `<head>` of pages that an editor appears on, replacing `NONCE` with a random base64 string.
 Then, ensure that your CSP contains the directive `style-src-elem 'nonce NONCE';`.